metno/weatherapi-docs/doc/metalerts/CAP-v2-profile.md

 OASIS: Optional

 MetCoOp: The following parameter is mandatory:
-- **riskMatrixcolor** Value of the risk matrix color, value one of('green', 'yellow','orange', 'red').
+- **riskMatrixcolor** Value of the risk matrix color, value one of('Green', 'Yellow','Orange', 'Red').

 MET/NVE: The following parameters are mandatory:
 - **consequences:** Consequences of the forecasted weather (related to instructions)